elewites/four-seasons-walk/README.md

 # Four Seasons Walk

-Four Seasons Walk is a program organized by Better Environmentally Sound Transportation [BEST](https://www.best.bc.ca/).
-The Living Streets Division organizes  walks for all ages and abilities to improve mental health, reduce depression, and fight social isolation.
-This program offers the benefits of fostering spaces for newcomers to meet, explore their community, and learn how to use public transit and other alternatives to driving.
+The Four Seasons Walk program, led by Better Environmentally Sound Transportation [BEST](https://www.best.bc.ca/), arranges walks for people of all ages and abilities to boost mental health, combat loneliness, and foster community connections.
+It's a chance for newcomers to explore their neighborhood and learn about different ways of getting around besides driving.

-This code uses data from the Four Seasons Walk 2022 to create insightful visualizations which where then used to put together a technical report about the program.

 ### Visualizations

-- One figure of Annual Participant Mobility: shows modes of transportation choosen by participants to commute to event sites where walks were organized
-- Two figures displaying the Mode of Transportation choosen by participants per site
+This code analyzes data from the 2022 Four Seasons Walk to create easy-to-understand visuals for a technical report on the program:

+- **Annual Participant Mobility**: Shows how participants traveled to event sites.
+- **Mode of Transportation per Site**: Displays how people got to each event location.
-- Two figures that show # of participatns that were familiar with event site before attending the walk
+- **Familiarity with Event Site**: Indicates how many participants knew the site before the walk.
-- Two figures that show whether participants would choose same commute route to return to event site if they were to come back again
+- **Preference for Commute Route**: Shows if participants would use the same route to return to the event site.

-#### Checkout `summary_of_results.pdf` file for final visualizations
+#### Checkout [summary_of_results.pdf](https://github.com/elewites/four-seasons-walk/blob/main/summary_of_results.pdf) file for final visualizations

 **Data file not included in repo**